 Preventing crimes against veterans: Last year, veterans in my district brought to my attention that individuals are advertising themselves to the veterans’ community claiming that, for a fee, they can speed up their claim with the VA.
 Everyone knows that the claims process at the VA is far too slow, but these predators are deliberately seeking out veterans purporting to speed up this process with their VA claims and then illegally charging them exorbitant fees.
 Although it is illegal under existing law for anyone who is not an approved agent to charge a fee for helping a veteran with a claim or an appeal with the VA, there is no criminal or financial penalty associated with breaking the law.
 Therefore, I introduced the Preventing Crimes Against Veterans Act, which will penalize fraudsters that blatantly engage in a scheme to defraud a veteran (or his or her survivor or spouse) of his or her benefits by imposing a fine, imprisonment of up to five years, or both.
-My bill passed the House with unanimous, bipartisan support in April and Senator Rubio introduced a companion version of my bill in the Senate in September.
+I look forward to working with my colleagues to get these heinous types of criminals off the streets.

 Securing VA benefits for victims of Agent Orange exposure: I have supported a change to the law that would force the VA’s hand and secure justice for veterans suffering from health complications as a result of Agent Orange exposure.
 Specifically, I support requiring the VA to rewrite its claims guidance to include Blue Water Navy Veterans exposed to Agent Orange and blocking implementation of the VA’s unilateral decision to restrict presumptive coverage to those who served on the land or inland waterways of Vietnam.